AnneKammenhed/campers-social-site/README.md

-# Getting Started with Create React App
+<h1>Campers social site</h1>

+<h2>The beginning</h2>
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Using the instructions in the Moments walkthrough project, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts